 JPXN Short Volume

-iShares JPX-Nikkei 400 ETF (JPXN) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $146.4M, listed on AMEX, carrying a beta of 0.83 to the broader market.
-The iShares JPX-Nikkei 400 ETF (JPXN) seeks to track the investment results of a broad-based benchmark composed of Japanese equities. public since 2001-10-26.
+iShares JPX-Nikkei 400 ETF (JPXN) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $134.1M, listed on AMEX, carrying a beta of 0.85 to the broader market.
+The iShares JPX-Nikkei 400 ETF, trading under the symbol JPXN, is designed to mirror the financial performance of a comprehensive index comprised of Japanese company shares. public since 2001-10-26.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.